cordy001/TermuxNetHunter/README.md

 ## Get Started

-Please Read and Follow below before to start automation installation of nethunter on termux
+Please Read and Follow below before to start automation of nethunter on termux

 Check Your device if Compatible for aarch64